kevinblumenfeld/Posh365/README.md

 > <sub>**Note**: Each command presents a GUI for selection and confirmation</sub>
 > <sub>**Connect to Exchange Online.** Connect-Cloud -Tenant Contoso -EXO2</sub>
 #### `Analyze Permissions`
-**Update-MailboxMovePermissionBatch** Gui to analyze permissions of mailboxes from Batches.xlsx.
+**Update-MailboxMovePermissionBatch** GUI to analyze permissions of mailboxes from Batches.xlsx.
 Will output new Batches.xlsx to desktop.
 Can add to SharePoint as new Batches file.
 ```powershell
 $params = @{
     SharePointURL = 'https://contoso.sharepoint.com/sites/migrate'